Corridor Best Practices

 Have more questions?
 Submit a request

-Conducting a corridor flight using DroneDeploy involves several steps to ensure successful planning, execution, and processing.
-Below is a detailed breakdown of the process, including best practices for each step:
+Conducting a Corridor flight using DroneDeploy involves several steps to ensure successful planning, execution, and processing.

-- Terrain Awareness: Use terrain awareness to maintain consistent ground sampling distance for varied elevations.
+• Terrain Awareness: Use Terrain Awareness to maintain a consistent ground sampling distance for varied elevations.

 • Obstacle Avoidance